Trade and Investment

 Participants:

-• Gerald Dannhaeuser, Regional Head of Developed Markets
+• Gerald Dannhaeuser, Financial Institutions, Regional Head of Developed Markets

-• Mike Jaeho Hyun, Head of Korea Representative Office
+• Mike Jaeho Hyun, Senior Representative, Representative Office Seoul

-• Yichen Lu, Head of Financial Institutions Desk, China
+• Yichen Lu, Head of Financial Institutions Desk, Peking and Shanghai

 Sustainability is a topic of focus for countries across the globe, presenting myriad challenges but also potential opportunities.
 How are China and South Korea approaching the green transition?